Jack Hannah (Shortland Street): Sexuality

 Upon signing one of his contract extensions, Milner was informed by co-star Frankie Adams (Ula Levi) that the character of Jack was being written into a storyline that saw him come out gay.
 Milner was initially apprehensive toward this and thought it was a "nightmare" but decided it was the "best opportunity" he could get for his acting.
 He later described this decision as "selfish", as he thought accepting the storyline solely, "because I thought it would be good for my portfolio to show my range" when in reality he, "realised how important my role was.
 It opened my eyes to how much shit gay men must get."
 Milner believed that his apprehension on accepting the storyline was because, "I had gay friends, but I just didn't want to portray that as myself.
 I knew everyone was going to be looking at me and I didn't know if I'd be able to handle it."
 The character of Jack was purposefully written to defy stereotypes of gay people, something which Milner believed was important, "A lot of teens these days are confused, they think that if you're gay you can't do other things like play sports, or be in the First XV team because they think they'll be dissed but that's part of the point ... when you're gay you don't have to seclude yourself.
 You can do whatever you want."
-Hannah consulted his friend as to how best portray Jack's homosexuality and was inspired by the advice, "'Gay people aren't different.
+Milner consulted his friend as to how best portray Jack's homosexuality and was inspired by the advice, "'Gay people aren't different.
 All you have to do is be you.
 That's it.'"
 Jack's final storyline saw him come to terms with the revelation that his new partner Matiu Thompson (Shadon Meredith) was HIV positive, and when the two characters married offscreen in 2020, they became the show's first same-sex marriage.